Antonio-Iijima/MiracleDex/README.md

 # MiracleDex

+MiracleDex is a website hosted on GitHub pages which displays information on various Catholic miracles from around the world and throughout history.
+It is designed to be a simple, accessible interface to interact with the beauty of God's interaction with the world.

 ---

 <img src="https://raw.githubusercontent.com/Antonio-Iijima/MiracleDex/refs/heads/main/logo.png" width=95%>

 ---

-## Overview

-MiracleDex is a website hosted on GitHub pages which displays information on various Catholic miracles from around the world and throughout history.
-It is designed to be a simple, accessible interface to interact with the beauty of God's interaction with the world.

 ## Access

-Link to the site (hosted on Github Pages): [MiracleDex](https://antonio-iijima.github.io/MiracleDex/).
+Link to the site: [MiracleDex](https://antonio-iijima.github.io/MiracleDex/).

 ## Contributing